 Preventing peanut allergy in children

-Professor Gideon Lack talks about the LEAP (Learning Early About Peanut Allergy) study and how its findings have changed the way we think about preventing food allergy.
+Professor Gideon Lack reflects on the LEAP (Learning Early About Peanut Allergy) study and how its findings have changed the way we think about preventing food allergy.

 Using computer modelling to understand catheter ablation therapy

 The Cardiovascular MedTech Co-operative discuss their research into how computer simulations can help to develop treatments for people with unusually fast heart rate.

 Using saliva to predict the risk of oesophageal cancer